k21971/EvilHack/doc/evilhack-changelog.md

 - Some changes to beholders
 - New branch: The Hidden Dungeon
 - Fix: incorrect beam type when a monster zaps a wand at the player
+- Fix: a few more cases where beam type needed to be updated